kwdseymour/EuroSAFs/README_Euler.md

 This describes the steps necessary to configure EuroSAFs to run on an Euler account.

 # Git Repository Cloning
-Clone the git repository in the the $HOME directory if possible (this decreases the likelihood of file import errors within some scripts):\
+Clone the git repository in the $HOME directory if possible (this decreases the likelihood of file import errors within some scripts):\
 `git clone https://github.com/kwdseymour/EuroSAFs.git`

 # Initial Euler Environment Set up